Vermont COVID Emergency Mortgage Assistance Program

 Governor Phil Scott and the Department of Financial Regulation today announced an emergency regulation requiring commercial insurers to waive cost-sharing requirements, such as co-payments, coinsurance or deductible requirements, for the diagnosis and treatment of COVID-19.
 The emergency regulation is retroactive to March 13, 2020, the date that Governor Scott declared a State of Emergency.
 Check your explanation of benefits to make sure you were not accidentally charged for the diagnosis or treatment of COVID-19.

 Most auto insurers have filed plans to return premiums, pay dividends or reduce their rates for Vermont drivers due to a decrease in miles driven during the COVID-19 pandemic.
-Recently a few insurers have filed a second round of rate relief measures, including significant overall rate reductions.
-The total savings for Vermont drivers from all plans is almost $22 million.
+A few insurers have filed second and third rounds of rate relief measures, including significant overall rate reductions.
+The total savings for Vermont drivers from all plans is almost $23 million.
 Find Information for Consumers on Auto Insurance Premium Rebates.

 Learn about health insurance coverage for telehealth services.